-Table 4: KESMI's Policies on "Fair Employment Practices"
+Figure 10: KESMI's Policies on Fair Employment Practices

-Name of Policy

-Policy Description

-Recruitment and Selection Policy

-Provision of equal opportunities for all terms and conditions of employment, including but not limited to recruitment, selection and placement of all qualified applicants and employees, without any discrimination based on race, colour, religion, gender, age, sexual orientation, gender identity and expression, ethnicity or national origin, covered veteran status, protected genetic information, disability, pregnancy, political affiliation, union membership and marital status.

-Grievance Procedures/ Mechanism

-Employees are encouraged to report their grievances without fear of reprisal or retaliation should they feel unfairly treated.
-The grievance mechanism can be initiated through a telephone, text, fax, suggestion boxes and e-mail.

-Our foreign workers can submit their grievance in their native language to avoid miscommunication and encourage them to speak up.
-The HR department will appoint a translator to assist in collecting information, conducting investigations and providing solutions

-Labour & Human Rights Standards
+Name of Policy Policy Description Recruitment and Selection Policy Provision of equal opportunities for all terms and conditions of employment.
+In the process of recruitment, selection and placement of all qualified applicants and employees, we do not condone any form of discrimination - regardless of race, colour, religion, gender, age, sexual orientation, gender identity and expression, ethnicity or national origin, covered veteran status, protected genetic information, disability, pregnancy, political affiliation, union membership and marital status.
+Grievance Procedures/ Mechanism Employees are encouraged to report their grievances without fear of reprisal or retaliation should they feel unfairly treated.
+The grievance mechanism can be initiated through various channels such as telephone, text, fax, suggestion boxes and e-mail.
+Our foreign workers can submit their grievances in their native language to avoid miscommunication and encourage them to speak up.
+The HR department will appoint a translator to assist in collecting information, conducting investigations and providing solutions.
+Labour & Human Rights Standards This is line with our Corporate Social Responsibility ("CSR") commitment and compliance to the Code.
 KESMI is committed to ensure that labour and human rights practices are incorporated into our business functions.
 We respect diversity, non-discrimination and freedom of expression among our employees.
 We constantly aim to provide a safe, healthy and conducive environment for our employees, customers, vendors and shareholders as part of our business strategy and operating initiatives.
 This policy is also available in Mandarin Chinese for the ease of understanding and benefit of employees at our Tianjin facility.

-Benefits Policy

-In its effort to create a productive and encouraging working environment for all employees, KESMI has in place a Benefits Policy.
+Benefits Policy To create a productive and encouraging working environment for all employees, KESMI has in place a Benefits Policy.
 This policy details all the benefits allotted to our employees: medical benefits, public holidays, service awards, annual salary review, gifts on occasions, etc.

-KESMI is committed to upholding human rights and responsible labour practices, by advocating diversity, nondiscrimination and compliance to all applicable health and safety laws and regulations.
-This commitment applies not only to our employees, but also outsourced workers.

-To ensure the fair and timely payment of wages to our foreign workers, approximately 3% of pay slips addressed to outsourced workers employed at each of our suppliers' or contractors' companies are audited by KESMI on a quarterly basis.
-On detecting any inconsistencies, these companies are required to repay the outstanding wage amounts to their respective workers in the subsequent payroll cycle.
+The welfare of our outsourced workers is also included in our policies towards building a fair working environment.
+On a quarterly basis, KESMI also audits approximately 3% of pay slips addressed to outsourced workers employed at each of our suppliers' or contractors' companies to ensure that our workers are paid fairly and timely.
+To date, there has been no significant findings raised from these audits.

-The HR department at KESMI also conducts regular dialogue sessions to provide our employees with a platform to freely convey their grievances, concerns, feedback and suggestions.
-KESMI's grievance mechanism has been outlined in Figure 10.
+Our process is reviewed regularly, with regular dialogue sessions conducted by the HR department to provide our employees with an appropriate channel to relay their grievances, concerns, feedback and suggestions without the fear of repercussions.
+Figure 11 describes KESMI's grievance mechanism in a step-by-step manner.

-Figure 10: KESMI's Five-Step Employee Grievance Mechanism
+Figure 11: KESMI's Employee Grievance Mechanism